Global Head of Editorial

 At Sonos, brilliant sound includes the technical smarts needed to easily listen to what you want, where you want, how you want.
 But it’s our commitment to how our speakers sound that truly defines our work.
 Over the next few weeks, we’ll share what “brilliant sound” means to us.
 To kick things off, today we’re unveiling Inventing Brilliant Sound, a short film introducing you to sound at Sonos.

 Smooth.
 Light.
 Comforting.
 Neutral.
-Cosy.
+Cozy.
 Honest.
 True.
-Brilliant sound may be hard to define, but it’s easy to recognise.
-Studies have shown that casual, everyday listeners prefer the same speakers as those who have been professionally trained, despite the latter group’s experience analysing audio for the specific attributes that make it great.
+Brilliant sound may be hard to define, but it’s easy to recognize.
+Studies have shown that casual, everyday listeners prefer the same speakers as those who have been professionally trained, despite the latter group’s experience analyzing audio for the specific attributes that make it great.
 When you set up your first Sonos speaker, you probably noticed that the sound was richer or more detailed than you were used to—even if you weren’t able to explain why.
 Here’s a three-step process to help you understand why your Sonos speakers sound brilliant.

 1: Prepare your environment (and yourself)